 Here are some sites you can use to look for work in this sector:

-Other Government departments run their own graduate schemes
+Other Government departments and agencies run their own graduate schemes

 The Civil Service runs a Direct Appointment Scheme for candidates who have progressed through several stages of the Fast Stream application process, but who have not been successful.
 Candidates may be contacted by the Direct Appointment Team and offered an Executive Officer and Higher Executive Officer role.
 See the FAQs for more info